 Who are victims of social engineering?

 Social engineering attacks are very dangerous for both individuals and companies, as large amounts of money can be stolen from the victim in either case.
 For example, Toyota Boshoku Corporation, a supplier to Toyota, was the victim of a social engineering attack in 2019 that cost them 37 million dollars.
 The attackers targeted employees of the finance department and pretended to be senior management.
-The cyber criminals sent emails from a fake (but looking real) business email account requesting an account change.
+The cyber criminals sent emails from a fake (but real looking) business email account requesting an account change.
 In this way, the financial workers were successfully incited to transfer large sums of money into accounts managed by the cyber criminals.

-How do I recognize social engineering?
+How do I recognise social engineering?

 Knowing the ways in which people can be influenced makes it easier to spot the red flags of social engineering.
 Requests for certain types of sensitive information, such as login or bank details, should always alert you.
 Even offers that seem too good to be true should ring alarm bells.
 Of course you never click on links in an email from an unknown sender, but you are also wary of senders that do look familiar.

 Social engineering is a general term that refers to a wide variety of manipulation tactics that cyber criminals use to gain information.
 When you become familiar with these different forms, you are more wary and less likely to get caught up in the sweet talk.
-This also applies to the employees of your organization.
-Make sure everyone is familiar with social engineering, its dangers and how to recognize it.
+This also applies to the employees of your organisation.
+Make sure everyone is familiar with social engineering, its dangers and how to recognise it.